chiefbiiko/ballify/readme.md

 ```

 Note that `ballify` treats `opts.brotli` and `opts.gzip` as mutually exclusive, meaning you can either use one or the other but not both.

+If `opts.base64Images` is `true` image urls are converted to base64 data uris within `HTML`, `CSS`, and `JS` files.
+Google Fonts are only converted to inline fonts if they are loaded via an ordinary `link` element.

 ***